 John Stange examines the tow sled control body after retrieval

-LLS survey team member John Stange examines the tow sled control body after retrieval.
+Laser line scan (LLS) survey team member John Stange examines the tow-sled control body after it was retrieved.
 Click image for larger view and image credit.

 boat_deploy

-Hi'ialakai deploys the small boat.
+The NOAA research vessel (R/V) Hi'ialakai deploys a small boat with three crew members aboard in an attempt to recover the detached equipment.
 Click image for larger view and image credit.

 David Sallis